Things to Do Green Island

 For some action-packed fun things to do on Green Island on top of the water, hire a kayak, surf ski or windsurfer to show your expertise or learn a new skill.
 For a little more adrenalin, take to the skies with parasailing.

-If you want to stay dry and a little more relaxed, opt for the glass bottom boat tour.
+Opt for the glass bottom boat tour if you want to stay dry and a little more relaxed.
 With expert commentary and the chance to feed the fish, this is a great way to take a peek at the magical reef world below the surface.
-If you want to get a little closer, check out the exclusive Submarine tour.
+Check out the exclusive Submarine tour if you want to get a little closer.

 As you sit below the water level in air-conditioned comfort, you will be led on a journey of the tropical wonder of the Great Barrier Reef and its marine life, getting an up-close diver’s experience without getting wet!

 Let’s not forget the more abundant marine life.
-Magnificent humpback whales regularly sighted on the journey to Green during the winter months of July and August.
+Watch out for the magnificent humpback whales on the journey to Green during the winter months of July and August.

 For something completely different, take to the skies on a Helicopter Scenic Flight.
 You can sit back and enjoy an enchanting view of Green Island and the surrounding reef.